The Quantum Liar Experiment in Cramer's Transactional Interpretation

 ABSTRACT.
 Cramer's Transactional Interpretation (TI) is applied to the ``Quantum Liar Experiment'' (QLE).
 It is shown how some apparently paradoxical features can be explained naturally, albeit nonlocally (since TI is an explicitly nonlocal interpretation, at least from the vantage point of ordinary spacetime).
-At the same time, it is proposed that in order to preserve the elegance and economy of the interpretation, it may be necessary to consider offer and confirmation waves as propagating in a ``higher space'' of possibilities. .3cm { \it {``Why will you refuse to listen to reason?
-I had hoped to find in you--as being a man of sense and an accomplished mathematician--a fit apostle for the Gospel of the Three Dimensions, which I am allowed to preach only once in a thousand years; but now I know not how to convince you.''} -The Sphere, Edwin A. Abbott, {\it Flatland}}
+At the same time, it is proposed that in order to preserve the elegance and economy of the interpretation, it may be necessary to consider offer and confirmation waves as propagating in a ``higher space'' of possibilities. .3cm

 .5 cm \onehalfspacing

 .5cm

 {\bf 1.
 Introduction} .5cm